 - Have not been modified or altered

-- Have a label that lists all warnings and precautions you should know before using (interference with certain medications, age, pregnancy etc.)
+- Have a label that lists all warnings and precautions you should know before using (interference with certain medications, age, pregnancy etc.).
+For an extensive list of safety guidelines check out the guidelines provided by The National Association for Holistic Aromatherapy.

 What are your favorite oils to use for sleep and anxiety?

-If I had to pick just one oil that is the best all round, it would have to be Lavender!
+We hope you try these best essential oils for a relaxing sleep and calming anxiety and find one or two that works for you!
+What is the best essential oil for sleep and anxiety?
+If I had to pick just one oil that is the best all round, it would have to be Lavender.
 This oil not only smells great, it is so versatile and multipurpose, it’s a must have for every home!

-I hope that you found this post helpful, don’t forget to share to Pinterest!
+I hope that you find these essential oils for sleep and anxiety helpful, don’t forget to save this to Pinterest!